RickofManc/the-coffee-collective/README.md

 ## Credit & Attributes

-### Credit
+### Credit & Thanks

-* Mentor Brian Macharia for continuing to guide and feedback throughout the projects lifecycle, especially on how to improve UX and my code.
+* Mentor Brian Macharia for continuing to guide and feedback throughout the projects lifecycle, especially on how to improve UX and my code through what has been a very challenging and difficult project to undertake.

 ### Attributes